dancer1325/opensearch-documentation/_install-and-configure/install-opensearch/docker.md

 This library evaluates passwords based on entropy, rather than rigid complexity rules, using the following guidelines:

-- **Focus on entropy, not only rules**: Instead of only adding numbers or special characters, prioritize overall unpredictability.
-Longer passwords composed of random words or characters provide higher entropy, making them more secure than short passwords that meet conventional complexity rules.
+- **Focus on entropy, not only rules**
+  - Instead of only adding numbers or special characters, prioritize overall unpredictability
+  - Longer passwords composed of random words or characters provide higher entropy, making them more secure than short passwords that meet conventional complexity rules.

-- **Avoid common patterns and dictionary words**: The `zxcvbn` library detects commonly used words, dates, sequences (for example, `1234` or `qwerty`), and even predictable character substitutions (for example, `3` for `E`).
-To ensure strong security, avoid using these patterns in your passwords.
+- **Avoid common patterns and dictionary words**
+  - The `zxcvbn` library detects commonly used words, dates, sequences (for example, `1234` or `qwerty`), and even predictable character substitutions (for example, `3` for `E`)
+  - To ensure strong security, avoid using these patterns in your passwords.

+- **Length matters**
-- **Length matters**: Longer passwords generally offer greater security.
-For example, a passphrase such as `correct horse battery staple` is considered to be strong because of its length and randomness, even though it does not contain special characters or numbers.
+  - Longer passwords generally offer greater security
+  - For example, a passphrase such as `correct horse battery staple` is considered to be strong because of its length and randomness, even though it does not contain special characters or numbers.

+- **Unpredictability is key**
-- **Unpredictability is key**: Whether you choose a string of random characters or a passphrase made of unrelated words, the key to password security is unpredictability.
-Higher entropy significantly increases the number of required guesses, making the password more resistant to attacks.
+  - Whether you choose a string of random characters or a passphrase made of unrelated words, the key to password security is unpredictability
+  - Higher entropy significantly increases the number of required guesses, making the password more resistant to attacks.

-To learn more about `zxcvbn`, see [this Dropbox blog post](https://dropbox.tech/security/zxcvbn-realistic-password-strength-estimation).
+To learn more about `zxcvbn`, see [this Dropbox blog post](https://dropbox.tech/security/zxcvbn-realistic-password-strength-estimation)
 To experiment with password strength, use [this demo](https://lowe.github.io/tryzxcvbn).
-{: .tip}

 OpenSearch uses the following default password requirements: